sovrynn/ecdo/0-FULL-THESIS-BREAKDOWN/s1-to-s2/README.md

 ## Contents

-- `equatorial-bulge`: Analysis pertaining to the equatorial bulge's interplay with the ECDO.
 - `rotation-amount`: Information pertaining to why the rotation is 104 degrees with the South Africa LLVP going to the geographic north pole.
+- `rotation-vector-field`: How to calculate the direction and speed of rotation at any point on Earth.
 - `ocean-displacement`: Understanding the displacement of oceans and bodies of water.
-- `rotation-vector-field`: How to calculate the direction and speed of rotation at any point on Earth.
 - `duration`: Information relating to the duration of the S1 to S2 rotation.

 # Basic Description of Rotation